strvcom/strv-guidelines/git.md

 - Each project should have a team at GitHub
 - Each repository should be assigned to a team
 - Developers should be assigned to teams rather than to specific repositories
+- Developers who are repository admins are not allowed to invite external collaborators (contact a manager)
 - Use `PascalCase` for team names, e.g. `RichUncles`
 - If you need to add a suffix, separate it with the dash symbol, e.g. `RichUncles-Admin`